Jira Service Management | EPM-WM

-The BeyondTrust Endpoint Privilege Management for Cloud (EPM) - Jira Service Management integration allows organizations to streamline their Just-In-Time (JIT) Application Access approval workflow.
+The BeyondTrust Endpoint Privilege Management for Cloud (EPM) - Jira Service Management integration allows organizations to streamline their Just-In-Time (JIT) access approval workflow.
 This integration automatically creates Jira tickets when EPM JIT access requests are submitted and enables approvers to make decisions directly from within Jira.

 Key Features

-Automated Ticket Creation: Automatically creates Jira tickets when JIT Application Access requests are submitted in EPM
+- Automated Ticket Creation: Automatically creates Jira tickets when JIT Application Access or Admin Access requests are submitted in EPM

 Architecture